-Our international internship program includes accommodation however, if you select only internship plus orientation option Gi2C will assist you with finding a suitable accommodation according to your needs and budget.
+Our Premium Package internship program includes accommodation however, if you select our Standard Package internship program option Gi2C will assist you with finding a suitable accommodation.
 For more information read here.

 Payment can be done in EUR, USD or CNY.

 Please view our terms and conditions.